Mutations as Levy flights: Data on large chromosomal rearrangements in the LTEE

+These results are based on the 9 detected large DNA rearrangement events in the Ara-1 population in 50000 generations.
 Below, we shall consider a larger data with better statistics.
-These data come from clones harvested from the 12 independently evolving populations in the LTEE, sampled at generation 40000.
+The data comes from clones harvested from the 12 independently evolving populations in the LTEE, sampled at generation 40000.
 There are 110 detected large rearrangements in these clones.
-The results, are shown in Fig. \ref{fig4}.
+The results are shown in Fig. \ref{fig3} center panel.

-First, we shall stress that the results for $5\times 10^3 < l < 1.7\times 10^6$ show a remarkable scaling with $\nu= 1.49$ (Pearson correlation coefficient $r=0.99$).
-The slope of the experimental curve changes for $l<5$ Kb.
+First, we shall stress that the points for $5\times 10^3 < l < 1.7\times 10^6$ show a remarkable scaling with $\nu= 0.49$ (Pearson correlation coefficient $r=0.99$).
+The slope of the experimental curve changes for $l<5$ Kbp.
 This fact may be partially due to the limitations of the experimental techniques that can not detect all of the rearrangements for these $l$ values, as mentioned by the authors.
-On the other hand, on the right hand side of the figure, $l$ is near the DNA size, $L\approx 5\times 10^6$, and the end points depart from the $C/l^{\nu-1}$ dependence.
+But it could also be related to a saturation of the distribution function for small values of $l$.
+On the other hand, in the right hand side of the figure $l$ is near the bacterial DNA size, $L\approx 5\times 10^6$ bp.

+The idea behind this figure is to show that the length distribution function of all the evolving populations is similar.
+A common exponent near 1/2 seems to describe all the populations.

+Up to this point we have concluded that SPMs and large rearrangements have essentially different mechanisms for their time rates, but the many types of large rearrangements can be accommodated into a common distribution function.
+For this latter property to hold, the distribution function should obey the central limit theorem, that is the sum of independent sub-processes should preserve the function.

+Motivated by these facts, that is the central limit theorem and saturation in the low-length region, we tried a stable Levy distribution $L_{1/2} (\alpha l)$ in order to fit the observed distribution of points.
+In general \cite{Levy1}, the Levy probability density distribution